HCP-Java-Game-Engine-Team/Engine8bit/README.md

 # Features
 This will be left blank until there are features to list

-Made using FXGL, a Game Development framework used to develop games.
+Made using FXGL, a Game Development framework.
 This software is under the MIT license which allows for use and redistribution.
 See below.

 What are the MIT license terms and conditions?